Ex Etiquette: How to Move on and Get Along

 Q. I love my in-laws.
 I divorced their son, not them, and they're still my kids' grandparents.
 What's the best way to maintain my relationship with them?

 A. Your children are very lucky that you feel this way.
-You're right that the kids need to stay close to their grandparents.
+You're right that the kids need to stay close to their grandparents even after divorce.
 But of course your relationship with your in-laws must change.
-The first thing to remember is to shield them, as you do your children, from any anger you may have toward their son.
+The piece of ex etiquette to remember is to shield them, as you do your children, from any anger you may have toward their son.
 And tempting as it may be, avoid asking your in-laws to side with you against your ex.
 He's still their son, no matter how far out of line he may get.
 Finally, don't expect that you'll be included in every family event.
 That doesn't mean, however, that you can't acknowledge holidays and birthdays and otherwise show your in-laws that you still care about them.

 Q. Since the divorce, some of our mutual friends have stopped calling me.
 What can I do about people who have taken sides?

-A. Being abandoned by friends has to be one of the most painful parts of divorce -- a rejection just when you're already feeling terribly lost and vulnerable.
+A. Being abandoned by friends has to be one of the most painful parts of divorce—a rejection just when you're already feeling terribly lost and vulnerable.
 It seems personal, but it probably has more to do with the fact that married people get rattled when their friends divorce because it makes them question their own relationships.
 So they avoid their discomfort by not seeing you.
-Or it could be that they can't figure out the logistics -- if they invite you, should they not include him? -- so they take the coward's way out.
+Or it could be that they can't figure out the logistics—if they invite you, should they not include him?—so they take the coward's way out.
 If you've reached out to your old friends, and they haven't responded, it's probably time to move on.
 They may sort things out eventually and come back to you.
+(By the way, have you heard about collaborative divorces?)
 In the meantime, invest your energy in friends who have been loyal to you and in making new ones.

 Q. My new boyfriend wants to go to my daughter's soccer games with me, but he and my ex-husband have never met.
 How do you think I should proceed?